ScottLogic/Technology-Carbon-Standard/pages/categories/operational.md

 Category O (On-premise) emissions can be related to GHG Protocol Scope 2, while Category G (Generators) are GHG Protocol Scope 1.

 {% include linkedHeading.html heading="Servers and Storage" level=3 %}
-The energy consumed by on-premise servers and data centers
+The energy consumed by on-premise servers and data centres

 {% include linkedHeading.html heading="Networking Devices" level=3 %}
 The energy consumed by networking devices such as:
 - routers
 - switches
-- wi-fi access points
+- Wi-Fi access points

 {% include linkedHeading.html heading="Employee Devices" level=3 %}
 The energy consumed by computers (desktops, laptops), monitors, printers and other devices used by employees.